gx9702/UA-TypeRepository/Core/Part14/DataTypes/SubscribedDataSetMirrorDataType/readme.md

 <!-- datatype -->
 ## SubscribedDataSetMirrorDataType
+This Structure DataType is used to represent SubscribedDataSetMirror specific parameters.
+It is a subtype of the SubscribedDataSetDataType defined in 6.2.9.1.

+The SubscribedDataSetMirrorDataType is formally defined in Table 46.
 <!-- end of description -->
 The fields of the SubscribedDataSetMirrorDataType DataType are defined in the following table: